Cleanroom environmental drift

 Route validated anomalies into Inspector work orders with asset context, assigned tasks, field records, and closure evidence.

 Semiconductor facilities produce large amounts of operational signal: cleanroom conditions, utility systems, alarms, equipment status, maintenance records, and field work.
-The challenge is not collecting more dashboards.
 The challenge is turning these signals into timely, traceable action.

 Semiconductor Facility AI combines Data Fusion Services, FactVerse, FactVerse AI Agent, and Inspector to help facility teams detect drift, prioritize maintenance, and close the loop from finding to verified work.